 Prospective students who have had prior education in nursing or other health related areas may request consideration for entry into the nursing program with advanced placement.
-Applicants would include licensed Vocational/Practical Nurses and transfer students from accredited nursing programs.
+Applicants would College of the Desert 2016-17 Catalog 114 include licensed Vocational/Practical Nurses and transfer students from accredited nursing programs.
 Specific information regarding the advanced placement procedure is available through the Office of Health Sciences & Education.
 All advanced standing applicants are accepted to the program on a space available basis.